Anthony Bourdain Honored By New York Restaurant As CEO Donates Profits To Suicide Prevention Hotline

 — Padma Lakshmi (@PadmaLakshmi) June 8, 2018

 Bourdain regularly appeared on Top Chef as a guest judge.
-He watched the show and even considered himself to be a “fan”.
+He watched the show and even considered himself to be a “fan.”

 “It’s obviously hard on all of us.
 He was great on Top Chef.
 He brought a breath of fresh air and a new energy and made it his own.
 He was very much himself.
 He made me laugh the whole time.”

 But what really bonded the two of them beyond their shared love of food was the birth of Lakshmi’s eight-year-old daughter, Krishna Thea.
 “I really got close to him after the birth of my daughter,” she said.
-Having his own daughter, Ariane, 11, allowed Lakshmi to see a different side of him.
+Having his own daughter, Ariane, 11, Bourdain allowed Lakshmi to see a different side of him.

-Lakshmi also went on to say that while she’s met many people in the entertainment industry, including writers and chefs, she didn’t know a lot of people like Tony”.
+Lakshmi also went on to say that while she’s met many people in the entertainment industry, including writers and chefs, she didn’t know a lot of people like Tony.

 “He was somebody I really admired.
 He was somebody who was generous with his time.
 He was never too grand or too big.
 He said it like it was but he also admitted when he was wrong.
 And not many big chefs have an ego that allows them to do that but he did.”

-Between Wang and Top Chef and even an 85-year-old food critic named Marilyn Hagerty, who collaborated with the author on her book, Grand Forks: A History of American Dining in 128 Reviews, as reported by the Inquisitr, Anthony Bourdain was not above seeking out and helping others.
+Between Wang, Top Chef and even an 85-year-old food critic named Marilyn Hagerty, who collaborated with the author on her book Grand Forks: A History of American Dining in 128 Reviews, as reported by the Inquisitr, Anthony Bourdain was not above seeking out and helping others.